Document generation usage¶

 Document language¶

-You can change the generated document's language by changing the language
+You can change the generated document's language by changing the l10n argument to the Context.

 Note